Houston Astros minor league players

 This a partial list of Minor League Baseball players in the Houston Astros system and the rosters of their minor league affiliates.

 Players

-Luis Báez
+Kevin Alvarez

-Luis Alexander Báez (born January 11, 2004) is a Dominican professional baseball outfielder in the Houston Astros organization.
+Kevin Reynaldo Alvarez (born January 13, 2008) is a Cuban professional baseball outfielder in the Houston Astros organization.

-Báez signed with the Houston Astros as an international free agent in January 2022.
-He made his professional debut with the Dominican Summer League Astros.
+Alvarez was born in Cuba and left in 2021 to live in the Dominican Republic.
+He was rated among the top international prospects in the 2025 class and signed with the Houston Astros in January 2025.
+He made his professional debut that year with the Dominican Summer League Astros.